 The firm has its own football, netball, cricket and mixed hockey teams, and we take part in an annual Rugby Sevens tournament.
 If you’re looking for something a little more relaxing, then our yoga classes – which cater for all levels – are held at lunchtimes and in the evenings.
 You’ll also benefit from subsidised membership of one of the various health clubs near to the office, or you can choose a gym closer to your home.

 To help us get to know each other away from our desks, we arrange regular social events, most notably BakerMingle, a big London office get-together, and our legendary Christmas party.
-There’s also a bi-monthly Friday night themed drinks event to which everyone at the London office is invited.

 We take CSR seriously, evidenced by our formal programme that falls into three areas: